-One of the three main pillars of the GPII is the Unified Listing, an up-to-date platform consolidating information from around the world on existing solutions to ICT access.
+One of the three main pillars of the GPII is the Unified Listing, an up-to-date platform consolidating information from around the world on existing solutions to access ICTs.
 It currently brings together information on software programs, services and devices from half a dozen federated databases in Europe, the US and Australia that help adapt interfaces to match all users, their needs and preferences.

 Having a student with low vision or hard of hearing can certainly be a challenge.
 The amount of information on assistive technologies can sometimes be overwhelming and implementing it into your own product may seem like a daunting task.

 “As a teacher, when you get word that you will have a student that is blind or visually impaired, you may get a little nervous”- Kimberly Berry, teacher at Oklahoma ABLE Tech.